clokep/relapse/docs/usage/configuration/config_documentation.md

 received via clients and federation, while still accepting updates from the [module API](../../modules/index.md).

-*The "untracked" option was added in Synapse 1.96.0.*
+*The "untracked" option was added in Relapse 1.96.0.*

 ---
 ### `require_auth_for_profile_requests`